Katharine, Duchess of Kent: Marriage

-Katharine had an abortion in 1975 owing to rubella and gave birth to a stillborn son, Patrick, in 1977; this loss sent her into a severe depression about which she has spoken publicly.
-"It had the most devastating effect on me," she told The Daily Telegraph in 1997.
+Katharine had a miscarriage in 1975 owing to rubella and gave birth to a stillborn son, Patrick, in 1977; this loss sent her into a severe depression which she spoke about publicly.
+"It had the most devastating effect on me", she told The Daily Telegraph in 1997.
 "I had no idea how devastating such a thing could be to any woman.
 It has made me extremely understanding of others who suffer a stillbirth."

-The Duchess moved to the married quarters in Hong Kong and Germany while her husband was serving in the military.
+She moved to the married quarters in Hong Kong and Germany while her husband was serving with the Royal Scots Greys.
 The couple later took numerous royal engagements on behalf of the Queen, including the Ugandan independence celebrations and the coronation of the King of Tonga.

-Catholicism

-The Duchess of Kent was received into the Catholic Church in 1994.
-This was a personal decision, and she received the approval of the Queen.
-As she explained in an interview on BBC, "I do love guidelines and the Catholic Church offers you guidelines.
-I have always wanted that in my life.
-I like to know what's expected of me.
-I like being told: You shall go to church on Sunday and if you don't you're in for it!"
-Basil Hume, then Cardinal Archbishop of Westminster and thus spiritual leader of the Catholic Church in England and Wales, warned the Church against triumphalism over the Duchess's conversion.
+Katharine and her husband lived at Wren House, Kensington Palace, in London.
+From 1972 to 1990, Anmer Hall was leased to the couple.

+Wimbledon

+Katharine accepted honorary membership of the All England Lawn Tennis and Croquet Club in 1962, marking the beginning of a decades-long association with Wimbledon.
+She was a familiar figure at the championships, presenting the Ladies' Singles Trophy from 1976 to 2001, with only three exceptions.
+She became widely known for her compassion during the 1993 final, when she comforted runner-up Jana Novotná after a tearful defeat.
+The moment was praised for its sincerity and became emblematic of her public warmth.
+In 1999, Katharine was refused permission to seat the 12-year-old son of murdered headmaster Philip Lawrence in the Royal Box.
+Alternative seating outside the box was offered.
+She later received what The Daily Telegraph reported in a front-page story was a "curt letter" from club chairman John Curry, reminding her that children, other than members of the royal family, were not permitted in the Royal Box.
+In response, she reportedly threatened to boycott the box altogether.
+Her final presentation was to Venus Williams in 2001.